bertrandchenal/byrd/README.md

 # Roadmap

+- Add doc about load directive (and namespacing)
-- add a contrib directory with ready-made tasks for common operations
+- Add a contrib directory with ready-made tasks for common operations
-- add password-based auth, add per-network auth.
+- Add password-based auth, add per-network auth.